 The Thing from Another World.
 1951, USA.
 Directed by Christian Nyby & Howards Hawks.
 Written by Charles Lederer, Howard Hawks and Ben Hecht.
 Based on novella by John W. Campbell.
 Starring: Kenneth Tobey, Margaret Sheridan, Robert Cornthwaite, Douglas Spencer, James Arness.
 Produced by Howard Hawks.
 IMDb: 7.1.
 Rotten Romatoes: 89/100.
 Metacritic: N/A.

 After a tentative start in 1950, Hollywood finally sank its claws deep inside science fiction in 1951, releasing two of the most influential and acclaimed science fiction films in the history of cinema.
-The second of these was the liberal, pacifist classic known as The Day the Earth Stood Still (1951), about an alien landing in Washington to deliver a message of warning and of intergalactic peace.
+The second of these was the liberal, pacifist classic known as The Day the Earth Stood Still (1951, review), about an alien landing in Washington to deliver a message of warning and of intergalactic peace.
 Five months prior to that, a completely different beast, set on destruction and world domination, crashed in the glaciers of the Arctic.
 This Thing from Another World was the later movie’s ideological counter-part, steeped in red-scare, militarism, science-bashing and paranoia.
 Despite the ideological differences, the films are equally revered, and the jury still seems to be out on which was the better entry.
 It has, however, reached the conclusion that few, if indeed any, sci-fi films of the following decade came even close to the quality of these to trail-blazers.
 And while the remake of The Day the Earth Stood Still (2008) starring Keanu Reeves has received an almost unanimous thrashing (I think it’s better than its reputation), John Carpenter’s remake The Thing (1982) has overshadowed the original.

 The Thing from Another World opens in Anchorage, Alaska, when wise-cracking reporter Ned ”Scotty” Scott (Douglas Spencer) arrives at an airbase looking for a story, at the invitation of his old friend Captain Patrick Hendry (Kenneth Tobey), leading man and hero of our film.
 Hendry and his team, along with Scotty, head out to a secluded research station in the Arctic to investigate what they believe is a plane crash, but turns out to be a UFO that’s embedded itself in ice.
 After accidentally blowing up the spaceship, they find the pilot, hack it out in a block of ice and take it back to the research station.